davelsan/vue-next-starter/README.md

 ## Overview

-This branch contains a minimal starter app created with the [Vue CLI](https://cli.vuejs.org/) toolchain, later adding the [cli-plugin-vue-next](https://github.com/vuejs/vue-cli-plugin-vue-next) plugin.
+This branch contains a minimal starter app created by [Vue CLI 3](https://cli.vuejs.org/) and [cli-plugin-vue-next](https://github.com/vuejs/vue-cli-plugin-vue-next).
 The function of this branch is to stay in-sync with upstream changes, using the official channels.

 ## Features

 - [TypeScript](https://www.typescriptlang.org/) support via the new [Vue Composition API](https://composition-api.vuejs.org/).
 - JavaScript support with [babel]() polyfills and JSX transpiling.
 - [Tailwind CSS](https://tailwindcss.com/) for component styling.
-- [ESLint](https://eslint.org/) support for JavaScript, TypeScript and Single-File Components.
+- [ESLint](https://eslint.org/) for code linting in JavaScript, TypeScript and SFCs.
 - A lite, module-based application structure.

 ## Develop